RobloxScripts00/AnomixHub/README.md

 # AnomixHub

-This script is under the [Anti-Skid License](https://raw.githubusercontent.com/RobloxScripts00/AnomixHub/refs/heads/main/Anti%20Skid%20License), Please read before using it.

-AnomixHub is a script hub, thats litteraly it.
+AnomixHub is a script hub for anomic, thats litteraly it.

 ## Features